 - Icons are available in a variety of file formats

-With over 85,000 icons and daily updates, the Icons8 collection is hard to beat when it comes to selection and diversity.
+With over one million icons and daily updates, the Icons8 collection is hard to beat when it comes to selection and diversity.
 Users can search icons by tags or can browse more than 50 different thematic collections to find graphics that meet their needs.
 Icons8 focuses on flat icons that can be used across a variety of platforms and operating systems.
-Users can send in suggestions if they don’t find icons that fit their needs too.
+Users can send in suggestions if they don't find icons that fit their needs too.